robang74/redfishos/recovery/ramdisk/README.md

 The tools that have a good chance to collect dust in the future are: fastboot, Emma, XperiFirm, etc. - the day the recovery image will be able to establish a LTE or a WLAN connection², it can potentially do the entire SFOS {installation, recovery, restore, mainteinance, debugging, etc.} by remote also in live with someone else if properly authorized by an one-time RSA key.

 The final outcome is that you will connect your smartphone to your laptop/PC and ask for a reboot.
-Soon after, the smartphone will enter recovery mode, and potentially, with your browser, you can manage the entire system, including flashing partitions (**guess how**).
+Soon after, the smartphone will enter recovery mode, and potentially, with your browser, you can manage the entire system, including flashing partitions.

 ---